codebestia/TokenFarm/README.md

 You'll also want an [Etherscan API Key](https://etherscan.io/apis) to verify your smart contracts.

-You can add your environment variables to the `.env` file:
+Create a .env file in the contract directory and add your environment variables to the `.env` file:

 ```
 export WEB3_INFURA_PROJECT_ID=<PROJECT_ID>